Multi-Centered Black Hole Index from a Superconformal Quiver Index: Gauged superconformal mechanics and quivers

 with the generalized momentum

-Finally, let us note that the gauged sigma model description on $\calm$ is equivalent to an ungauged description on the quotient $\calm/G$, which is however realized in terms of $(3,4,1)$ multiplets\footnote{In general, the equivalent ungauged model can have even a more complicated multiplet structure, but the quiver models nicely fit into this particular class of gauged sigma models with an equivalent ungauged $(3,4,1)$ description.} and does not have the useful geometric properties of $\calm$.
+Since the worldline gauge fields \(a^I\) enter the action without time derivatives, their conjugate momenta vanish as primary constraints.
+In the Hamiltonian formulation they appear as multipliers for the Gauss-law generators \(M_I\), which generate the gauge transformations.
+The charges \(H,D,K\) generate the one-dimensional conformal algebra, with \(H\) the original Hamiltonian, \(D\) the dilatation generator, and \(K\) the special conformal generator.
+The charges \(Q^\mu\) and \(S^\mu\) are the ordinary and conformal supercharges, respectively.
+Finally, \(R^i\) and \(\tilde R^i\) generate the two \(SU(2)\) actions which are later combined into the commuting \(SU(2)_R\times SU(2)_L\) generators used in the index.

-Although we will primarily work in the gauged formulation, let us examine this equivalence in some detail.
-Note that the worldline gauge fields $a^I$ enter the Lagrangian~\eqref{eq:gauged_model_general} without any time derivative, and hence their equations of motion gives the simple on-shell relation
+We also note that the gauged sigma model description on $\calm$ is equivalent to an ungauged description on the quotient $\calm/G$, which is realized in terms of $(3,4,1)$ multiplets\footnote{In general, the equivalent ungauged model can be more complicated, but the quiver models nicely fit into this particular class of gauged sigma models with an equivalent ungauged $(3,4,1)$ description.} and does not have the useful geometric properties of $\calm$.